QUintessential Texas RoadTrip

 You will be hosted by Lisa Gustavson (owner, founder and CEO of Sojourner Tours).
-Wasn’t born in Texas but she got to Texas as soon as she could (as people in Texas like to say) and has been living in the greater Austin area since 2007.
+She wasn’t born in Texas but she got to Texas as soon as she could (as people in Texas like to say) and has been living in the greater Austin area since 2007.

 You will make a loop through the Texas Hillcountry starting and ending in the state capital, Austin.
-You’ll make major stops in San Antonio, Bandera (the Cowboy Capital of the world) and Fredricksberg.
-Your guide will surprise you along the way with all her favorite spots and secret discoveries through myriad minor stops in unexpected and sometimes little-known places including a detour to her hometown which was awarded the title “Most Beautiful Town Square in Texas”.
+You’ll make major stops in San Antonio, Bandera (the Cowboy Capital of the world) and Fredricksburg.
+Your guide will surprise you along the way with all her favorite spots and secret discoveries through a myriad of stops in unexpected and sometimes little-known places, including a detour to her hometown which was awarded the title “Most Beautiful Town Square in Texas”.

-You'll be living like a local, enjoying typical meals featuring Texas’ regional cuisine as well as more general traditional American cuisine and modern American cuisine.
-There are three main branches of food preparation associated with Texas:
+You'll be living like a local, enjoying typical meals featuring Texas’ regional cuisine as well as more traditional and modern American cuisine.
+There are three main branches of food preparation associated specifically with Texas:

 BBQ smoked meat, especially beef, is considered another of Texas’ great gifts to the world;

-Traditional American food includes the world-famous hamburger, while modern American cuisine is a refined and innovative preparation of the finest local seasonal ingredients using a fusion of world techniques that reflect the multi-cultural-ism of the States (it is often associated with the “farm-to-table” movement that originated in the 1970s)
+More generally speaking, traditional American food includes the world-famous hamburger, while modern American cuisine is a refined and innovative preparation of the finest local seasonal ingredients using a fusion of world techniques that reflect the multi-cultural-ism of the States (it is often associated with the “farm-to-table” movement that originated in the 1970s).

-You will be eating in a wide range of establishments so that you get to experience the full range of what Texas has to offer.
+You will be eating in a wide range of establishments so that you get to experience the best of what Texas has to offer.